 In a railway siding, in a nowhere town in the middle of England, sits an engineering marvel, a vision of the future.
-Capable of travelling at 155mph, its current top speed is zero.
+Capable of traveling at 155mph, its current top speed is zero.
 The track it sits on is a dead-end.
 This is the Advanced Passenger Train.

 In the 1970s, the board of British Rail embarked on an experiment.
 They decided to fund the development of a new, tilting train: a train that could match the speed of new European services, even on Britain’s winding, Victorian railway infrastructure.